 TPA (Tissue Plasminogen Activator) is a medication injected into a vein that can dissolve blood clots.
 If the clot is dissolved soon enough, the blood supply is restored, preventing further injury to the brain and function preserved.
 The benefit of thrombolytic treatment decreases with time.
 Every minute in which a large vessel ischemic stroke is untreated, the average patient loses 1.9 million neurons (nerve cells) and 13.8 billion synapses (the connection between nerve cells).
 Putting it simply, Time is Brain after a stroke.
 Every second count.

 Treatment with clot-busting medication doubles the odds of being normal or nearly normal.
 This benefit comes with some increased risk of bleeding in the brain and occasionally even death.
 The chance of serious bleeding is about 1% in stroke patients not treated with tPA versus 6% in those who receive TPA.
 However, this risk is clearly outweighed by the benefits of the treatment, provided it is given early.

 Early recognition of symptoms of stroke is crucial so that one can report to a stroke care unit and life-saving treatment can be started with minimum delay.
+Visit the Best Neuro Hospital in Dwarka, Delhi for this purpose.
 BE-FAST (Balance problems, Eyes – double vision, Face – drooping, Arm weakness, Speech difficulty, and Time (importance of reaching the hospital early when one notices any of these symptoms) is an acronym that everyone must remember.